The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 Sailop Catches This

-Sailop's component dimension flags the card grid pattern specifically:
+Sailop's component dimension flags the card grid specifically:

 sailop check ./src